johnnyfreeman/winston/README.md

 Compute simple math equations.
 Pastes result into previously focused input field or copies result to the clipboard

+##### DevTools

+To start with, it would be nice to be able to lookup and execute devtool snippets.

 ##### Snippets

 Save chunks of text to recall on command.
 Pastes into previously focused input field or copies text to the clipboard